Clinical pattern of chronic tension-type headache in patients with concomitant hypertension at different ages

 Abstract

-Chronic tension-type headache (CTTH) is a common condition observed across various age groups.
-Comorbid arterial hypertension and psychoemotional disorders may influence the clinical course of the disease and reduce the effectiveness of therapy.
-However, age-related aspects of these interrelations remain insufficiently studied.
+BACKGROUND: Chronic tension-type headache (CTTH) is a common condition observed across different age groups.
+Hypertension, when concomitant with CTTH, may affect the clinical course of the disease and reduce treatment efficacy.
+Most studies investigating the prevalence of combined headache and hypertension have shown a higher occurrence of hypertension in patients with CTTH compared with those suffering from episodic tension-type headache.
+However, age-specific features of these associations remain insufficiently studied.

-Arterial hypertension (AH )was identified in 32% of patients with CTTH: 9.6% in Group I and 57.7% in Group II (p < 0.001).
-Among patients aged 18–44 with AH, headache intensity was higher than in those without AH (p = 0.0463).
-In patients aged 45–74, the number of headache days was greater in those with AH compared to their peers without AH (p = 0.0281).
-Pericranial muscle dysfunction (PMD) was registered in 93.8% of participants, with a greater number of involved pericranial muscles observed in Group II (p = 0.042).
-Isolated involvement of a single muscle was more common among individuals aged 18–44 (p < 0.001).
-In young patients without comorbid AH, statistically significant involvement of the right trapezius muscle was identified (p = 0.029).
-In patients aged 45–74, regardless of the presence of AH, combined involvement of pericranial muscles was more frequent than isolated dysfunction (p = 0.019).
+RESULTS: Hypertension was detected in 32% of patients with CTTH: 9.6% in group 1 and 57.7% in group 2 (p < 0.001).
+Among patients aged 18–44, pain intensity was higher in those with hypertension compared to those without (p = 0.0463).
+In patients aged 45–74, hypertension was associated with a higher number of headache days compared to peers without hypertension (p = 0.0281).
+Pericranial muscle dysfunction was observed in 93.8% of examined individuals, with more pericranial muscles affected in group 2 (p = 0.042).
+Isolated involvement of a single muscle was more common in patients aged 18–44 (p < 0.001).
+Specifically, in younger patients without concomitant hypertension, significant involvement of the right trapezius muscle was observed (p = 0.029).
+In patients aged 45–74, regardless of hypertension status, combined pericranial muscle involvement was more frequent than isolated dysfunction (p = 0.019).

-Conclusion: CTTH in patients with comorbid conditions (arterial hypertension, psychoemotional disorders) demonstrates age-related features, which justifies the need for personalized therapy.
+CONCLUSION: CTTH in patients of different ages with concomitant hypertension demonstrates distinct clinical features, underscoring the need for personalized therapy.

 Full Text